 When you click one of the status quick filter tabs, the corresponding status options will automatically be selected in the Filters menu.
 (For example, if you click the

 Scheduledwill be selected in the Status section of the Filters menu.)

 When you apply multiple filters, campaigns in your results list will match at least one of the filters you’ve selected—not necessarily all of them.

 The search bar and filters work in tandem, allowing you to search within a filtered subset of your campaigns.

 For example, let’s say you want to view all of your completed Black Friday sale

 campaigns.
-To do this, select the Finished filter tab, click the Filters
+To do this, select the Finished tab in the top left of the page,

-button, and select Channel type > Marketing.
-Then enter
+click the Filters button, and select Channel type > Marketing.
+Then type

 Creating a new campaign